 The Profile: The low profile of the Leggero (and other Ombraz models) means they can be slipped into a pants pocket, PFD pocket, backpack pocket, or bicycle pocket – really any pocket or confined space – with ease.
 The benefit of not having arms here is that you can put pressure on the glasses without worrying about the arms breaking or becoming loose.
 Sure, you could conceivably crack a lens or the frame if you apply enough force, but I’ve been rough with mine and have yet to come close to anything breaking.

-The Warranty: Ombraz offers a lifetime warranty on all of its glasses' cords, adjustment systems, and frames.
+The Warranty: Ombraz offers a lifetime warranty on all of its glasses’ cords, adjustment systems, and frames.
 Lenses are not included in this warranty, but Ombraz has a turn-key lens replacement program through Lens & Frame Co; the cost for (non-prescription) replacement lenses is $65.
 They even state “If your Ombraz should for some reason fall off while getting sendy, shoot us a note and we will see what we can do.”
-What this means, I'm not entirely sure.
-Like if you lose them they'll replace them?
-Or if the lenses get scratched because they fall off they'll warranty them?
-That said, they certainly sound like a company that wants their products to last and who want their customers to be happy.
+What this means, I’m not entirely sure.
+Like if you lose them they’ll replace them?
+Or if the lenses get scratched because they fall off they’ll warranty them?
+That said, they certainly sound like a company that wants its products to last and that wants its customers to be happy.

 The Price: The Leggero (and Ombraz Sunglasses in general) are offered at what I would consider a reasonable price as far as polarized sunglasses go.
-They're certainly not inexpensive, but they're far from outrageously expensive as well.
-The polarized versions are $140, the non-polarized or blue blocker versions are $125.
-Honestly, I would spring for the polarized version every time – especially if you plan on using your Ombraz mostly outdoors (that goes double for snow/water sports).
+They’re certainly not inexpensive, but they’re far from outrageously expensive as well.
+The polarized versions are $160, and the non-polarized or blue-blocker versions are $145.
+I would spring for the polarized version every time – especially if you plan on using your Ombraz mostly outdoors (that goes double for snow/water sports).

 The Sweat: One thing that will happen if you’re out working hard in your Ombraz is that the nylon cord will become sweat-soaked.
 This is perhaps one situation where arms are preferable since you can quickly rinse arms off with some water.
 You can rinse your cord off with water, too, but then it’s wet.
 I suppose just a minor inconvenience, but there have been times when I get home from a run with my Ombraz and then don’t want to put them down on anything because of the sweat-soaked cord.